-• the wishes of the victim in terms of how they want to proceed.
-This is especially important in the context of sexual violence and sexual harassment.
-Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed

-- the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
-For example, is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - whether there are ongoing risks to the victim, other children, adult students or school/college staff; - informing parents/carers unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
-For instance, vocational staff may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence or harassment.
+- the wishes of the victim in terms of how they want to proceed.
+This is especially important in the context of sexual violence/harm and sexual harassment.
+Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
+However, if the victim asks the school not to tell anyone about the sexual violence/harm or sexual harassment, the DSL (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
+It is likely to be justified and lawful to share the information if doing so is in the public interest, e.g. to protect the victim and other young people from harm and to promote the welfare of children; - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour. - the ages of the children involved. - the developmental stages of the children involved. - any power imbalance between the children.
+For example, is the alleged perpetrator significantly older, more mature, or more confident?
+Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse. - whether there are ongoing risks to the victim, other children, adult students, or school staff. - informing parents/carers unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
+For instance, vocational staff may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence/harm or harassment.

-Children sharing a classroom - initial considerations following a report of sexual violence
+Children sharing a classroom - initial considerations following a report of sexual violence/harm/harassment

-Any report of sexual violence is likely to be traumatic for the victim.
+Any report of sexual violence/harm or harassment is likely to be traumatic for the victim.
 However, reports of rape and assault by penetration are likely to be especially difficult regarding the victim and proximity with the alleged perpetrator is likely to be especially distressing.
-Whilst the school/college establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator will usually be removed from any classes they share with the victim.
-Consideration will also be given to how best to keep the victim and alleged perpetrator a reasonable distance apart on school/college premises and on transport to and from the school/college, where appropriate.
+Whilst the school establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator will usually be removed from any classes they share with the victim.
+Consideration will also be given to how best to keep the victim and alleged perpetrator a reasonable distance apart on school premises and on transport to and from the school, where appropriate.
 These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator.

-For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing school/college premises and transport, will be considered immediately.
+For other reports of sexual violence/harm and sexual harassment, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing school premises and transport, will be considered immediately.
 In all cases, the wishes of the victim, the nature of the allegations and the protection of all children in the school or college will be especially important when considering any immediate actions.